-A judge rejected a motion to dismiss the case over the Indianapolis Metropolitan Police Department’s killing of Herman Whitfield III in 2022.
+A judge rejected a motion to dismiss the case against two Indianapolis Metropolitan Police Department officers charged in the death of Herman Whitfield III in 2022.
+The criminal trial for the officers has been set for Dec.
+2 of this year.

-Whitfield, a Black man, was killed after being restrained face-down by IMPD officers.
+Whitfield, a Black man, died after being restrained face-down by IMPD officers.
 His parents had called for assistance as he was experiencing a mental health crisis.

 The case has led to widespread coverage and a local campaign to fire the officers involved and push for an investigation from the Department of Justice into IMPD’s practices.